maudeve-it/ILI9XXX-XPT2046-STM32/README.md

 - ["How to" handle display backlight](./3-BACKLIGHT)
 - ["How to" run the project, test it, and learn using its functions](./4-HELLO_WORLD)

-Youtube video showing project characteristics and performance:<br>
+Youtube video showing project characteristics and performance: https://youtu.be/020k2vbLAPc<br>
 Youtube video with a detailled analysis of SPI communication to displays: https://youtu.be/oWx1-WmTwag<br>